The Most Common Google Ads Mistakes That Drain Your Budget — and How to Avoid Them

 Review performance every 3-7 days

 III.
-Smart Google Ads Strategies to Maximize ROI
+Smart Google Ads Tactics to Continue Earning ROI

 A. Use Smart Bidding (Strategically)